smudge/decks/so-you-want-to-give-a-conference-talk.md

 - I'm on the Fullstack Platform Team.
 - I'm in the NY offices most Thursdays and sometimes Tuesdays, and probably more days in the near future.
 - And my talk today is called "So You Want to Give a Conference Talk"
-- My goal today isn't to tell exactly how you how to give a talk at a major conference.
-- But if I inspire just one person to make that leap, then I'll be really happy.

 ---
 class: middle